Join our mailing list!

 Perhaps it’s the proximity of the waters of the Golden Horn or the weathered wood interior, but we get a distinctly maritime feeling at Köfteci Arnavut, a tiny köfte joint in the historic Balat neighborhood.
 The members of the Iştay family, who opened the place in 1947, seem to think the ...continue

+(Editor's note: We are sad to report that after more than a century in business, Merkez Şekercisi has closed.)
 Despite the surroundings, working as a candyman in Istanbul is apparently not all sweetness.
-Take for example Mustafa bey, who inherited the 132-year-old traditional Turkish candy shop, Merkez Sekercisi, from his grandfather.
-On one recent afternoon, he grudgingly answered a few questions as if we were neighborhood ragamuffins begging him ...continue
+Take, for example, Mustafa Bey, who inherited the 132-year-old traditional Turkish candy shop, Merkez Şekercisi, from his grandfather. ...continue

 1 response - Posted 06.24.09